 High School Equivalency Preparation

-- Be a self-motivated learner who is comfortable using online courseware
+- Is self-motivated and comfortable using online courseware

-- Complete an official test every 30 days
+- Completes an official test every 30 days

 The High School Equivalency Program (HEP) for Migrant and Seasonal Farm Workers and Immediate Family is made possible through a grant from the U.S. Department of Education and provides migrant and seasonal farm workers and their immediate family members with the necessary training to obtain High School Equivalency diplomas.

 Are you under 18?
 Find out more about rules for minors.

 Learn about attendance expectations for College & Career Readiness programs.